docker-archive/classicswarm/docs/install-manual.md

         $ docker run -d swarm join --advertise=172.30.0.69:2375 consul://172.30.0.161:8500

     c.
-Enter `docker ps` to verify that the Swarm cluster container started from the previous command is running.
+Enter `docker ps` to verify that the swarm cluster container started from the previous command is running.

-Your small Swarm cluster is up and running on multiple hosts, providing you with a high-availability virtual Docker Engine.
-To increase its reliability and capacity, you can add more Swarm managers, nodes, and a high-availability discovery backend.
+Your small swarm cluster is up and running on multiple hosts, providing you with a high-availability virtual Docker Engine.
+To increase its reliability and capacity, you can add more swarm managers, nodes, and a high-availability discovery backend.

 ## Step 6.
-Communicate with the Swarm
+Communicate with the swarm

-You can communicate with the Swarm to get information about the managers and nodes using the Swarm API, which is nearly the same as the standard Docker API.
+You can communicate with the swarm to get information about the managers and nodes using the Swarm API, which is nearly the same as the standard Docker API.
 In this example, you use SSL to connect to `manager0` and `consul0` host again.
-Then, you address commands to the Swarm manager.
+Then, you address commands to the swarm manager.

 1. Get information about the manager and nodes in the cluster: